 A. We understand that some people will be unable to wear a face covering and government guidelines have included some exemptions.

 Q. Do children need to wear a face covering?

-A. In England, all children under the age of 11 are exempt from wearing a face covering.
+A. In England and Wales, all children under the age of 11 are exempt from wearing a face covering.
+It's under 5's in Scotland.
 Children over this age must wear a face covering, unless they're exempt on medical grounds, in line with government guidance.

 Q. How will drivers know if someone is exempt from the requirement to wear a face covering?

 A. If you’re exempt from wearing a face covering, we recommend that you download a Journey Assistance card from our parent company, Stagecoach.

 Q. What happens if I don't wear a face covering?

 A. Wearing a face covering on public transport is now a legal requirement by government.
 If you do not wear a face covering you will be breaking the law and could be fined.
 We reserve the right to refuse people travel if they're not wearing a face covering.